-Throw pillows are pretty much the Lay's potato chips of soft goods: We betcha can't keep just one.
+Throw pillows are pretty much like potato chips: We betcha can't have just one.
 They're nest-feathering personified—and they can make or break any space.

 Besides being versatile (and beautiful), throw pillows should, above all, be constructed with the highest quality fabrics and inserts to ensure they look fresh through the years—and remain comfortable enough for a spontaneous catnap.
 Interior designers certainly recognize this; textiles classes are part of the core curriculum of any design school.
 And if a magazine-worthy room is what you're after, luxury throw pillows will help get you there.